TunaCici/Braavos_Blog/content/posts/2024/sel4-microkernel-architecture/index.md

 !["seL4 Object Invocations"](./Object_Invocation.PNG)
 seL4 Object Methods (a.k.a.
 Invocations)

-Kernel abstractions (services) are provided by invocations to kernel objects.
+Kernel abstractions (services) are provided via invocations to kernel objects.
 This mechanism (or interface) is simply called object methods.

-The kernel object methods, handled inside seL4, defines what you can do with a kernel object.
-With them, capabilities are used for secure access control.
+The object methods, handled by seL4, define what you can do with a certain type of kernel object.
+Each object method is accompanied by capabilities.
+They are used for object referencing and secure access control.
+The access rights associated with a capability determine the object methods that can be invoked.
+Again, this will be explored later.

+Below are some example object methods.
+Refer to [the offical seL4 API documentation](https://docs.sel4.systems/projects/sel4/api-doc.html) to see them all.
+- **CNode**
+  - `seL4_CNode_Copy`
+  - `seL4_CNode_Delete`
+- **Thread Control Block**
+  - `seL4_TCB_ReadRegisters`
+  - `seL4_TCB_WriteRegisters`
+  - `seL4_TCB_Resume`
+- **Untyped**
+  - `seL4_Untyped_Retype`

-Each object method is actually either seL4_Send or seL4_Recv on a certain kernel object.
-When you call the seL4_TCB_Set_Priority object method on a TCB kernel object, you’re actually calling seL4_Send and seL4_Recv on it with a specific MsgInfo_t.
+Each object method is actually either `seL4_Send` or `seL4_Recv` on a kernel object.
+For example, when you call the `seL4_TCB_Set_Priority` object method on a object method on a Thread Control Block object, you’re actually calling `seL4_Send` and `seL4_Recv` with a specific message (`MsgInfo_t`).
+In normal use, however, libsel4 abstracts this detail from you.

+!["Syscall vs. Object Methods](./Syscall_Object_Method.PNG) Relationship Between System Calls And Object Methods

 In seL4, object methods are implemented differently from system calls.
 They don’t have unique syscall numbers.
 Instead, there’s a decoder that uses its own numbering system similar to syscalls to determine which object method to invoke on which kernel object.

-!["Syscall vs. Object Methods](./Syscall_Object_Method.PNG) Relationship Between System Calls And Object Methods
+Take a look at [object-api.xml](https://github.com/seL4/seL4/blob/master/libsel4/include/interfaces/object-api.xml) to see all of the object methods.
+Try to compare them to [syscall.xml](https://github.com/seL4/seL4/blob/master/libsel4/include/api/syscall.xml).

 Kernel Memory Allocation
 ========================

 !["seL4 Object Retyping"](./Object_Retyping.PNG)
-seL4 Object Retyping And Capability Deviation Tree (CDT)
+seL4 Object Retyping And Capability Derivation Tree (CDT)

 Unlike other mainstream kernels, seL4 does not use any dynamic memory allocation.
 Everything it needs is pre-allocated during boot (e.g., data, code, stack) and remains fixed.
 This helps with predictability and in turn stability of the kernel.
 It also eases the formal verification.

-However, the kernel must track the abstractions (services) it provides via the kernel objects. seL4 cleverly implements this functionality inside the Capability Sevice Tree (CDT) thats structured using the kernel object themselves!
+However, the kernel must track the abstractions (services) it provides via the kernel objects. seL4 cleverly implements this functionality inside the Capability Derivation Tree (CDT) thats structured using the kernel object themselves!

-When the user space creates a kernel object via seL4_Untyped_Retype, seL4 adds additional information to the new kernel object and updates the CDT.
+When the user space creates a kernel object via `seL4_Untyped_Retype`, seL4 adds additional information to the new kernel object and updates the CDT.
 The required book-tracking information of kernel objects are now stored within the kernel objects!
 And with it seL4 avoids dynamic memory allocation.

 Init Task
 =========